 As climate change contributes to more frequent and extreme rain events, excess nutrients, sediments, harmful chemicals and pollutants are increasingly washed into local waterways through our storm systems.
 This contributes to increased aquatic weed growth, more toxic algae blooms and an overall decline in watershed health.
+Thankfully, small changes can have a big impact!
+As you'll discover on this page, there are many things you can do on your own property to promote sustainable drainage.

 Benefits of sustainable drainage: